 This article focuses on how temperament, pubertal maturation, and perception of parenting behaviors affect the propensity to date in early adolescence (mean age = 13.55).
 Hypotheses are tested with a representative sample of 2,230 Dutch adolescents, the TRacking Adolescents’ Individual Lives Survey (TRAILS).
 The results suggest that adolescents are more likely to have experience with dating when they score higher on the need for high-intensity pleasure, pubertal maturation, and perceived parental rejection.
 Shyness, on the other hand, has the opposite effect.
 In addition, a moderation effect is observed such that the more rejecting the parents are perceived to be, the less effect the temperament characteristic of high-intensity pleasure has on dating.
 Future research should investigate in further detail whether dating could be seen as a way for early adolescents to establish their grown-up status or as a way to compensate for heightened parental rejection.

 This project investigates how stressful events are related to deviations from normative temperament development during adolescence.
 Temperament traits were assessed at ages 11 and 16 years.
 Life event data was captured using an interview (total n = 1197).
 Normative changes were found in all traits.
 A linear trend was found between the experience of stressful events and temperament development.
 Adolescents exposed to stressful events showed smaller decreases in fear and shyness, stronger decreases in effortful control and afﬁliation and smaller increases in high intensity pleasure.
 Exposure to stressful events was related to increases in frustration instead of decreases.
 Our results show that whereas normative development is mostly in the direction of maturation, adolescents who experienced stressful events showed less maturation of their temperament.

-Background: The Dutch TRAILS-study focuses on the development of youth from early adolescence into adulthood.
+Background.
+The Dutch TRAILS-study focuses on the development of youth from early adolescence into adulthood.
 An important aspect of this development is the development of anxiety.
 Little was known about typical development of symptoms of anxiety over adolescence.
-Aim: To describe normative development of anxiety over adolescence, as well as risk indicators for high levels of anxiety.
-Methods: Studies were imbedded in TRAILS, a large cohort study following children (10y) into adulthood (25y).
-Results: Our studies show that on average levels of anxiety decrease in early adolescence and subsequently increase in middle or late adolescence, depending on the subtype of anxiety.
+Aim.
+To describe normative development of anxiety over adolescence, as well as risk indicators for high levels of anxiety.
+Methods.
+Studies were imbedded in TRAILS, a large cohort study following children (10y) into adulthood (25y).
+Results.
+Our studies show that on average levels of anxiety decrease in early adolescence and subsequently increase in middle or late adolescence, depending on the subtype of anxiety.
 We found child, parent and peer factors at age 10-12 that were related with higher anxiety levels.
 Some, e.g., parenting style, were related with higher anxiety only in early adolescence, whereas others, e.g., victim of bullying by peers were related with higher anxiety levels throughout adolescence regardless of stability of victimization.
-Conclusion: Our studies contribute to a better understanding of normative development of anxiety over adolescence.
+Conclusion.
+Our studies contribute to a better understanding of normative development of anxiety over adolescence.